High-level monitoring of system activity by a user is used for recording all processed Web service requests.

 The result of the Web service logging is written to the smart_ log table and can be viewed through the Service Logs page in Studio Server.

 Step 1.
-In Studio Server, access the Service Logs page.
+In Studio Server, access the Service Logs page by doing the following:

 Step 1a.
 In Studio Server, click Advanced in the Maintenance menu or on the Home page.
 A page with all advanced Maintenance features appears.